Last Updated on September 23, 2020

 But other research points to the risks (and potential ineffectiveness) of calcium supplements.
 One study showed that men who took more than 1,000 mg of calcium daily had an increased risk of heart disease.
 And keep in mind that you can also get calcium naturally from kale, salmon and other foods.

 The latest powder to spark a craze is undeniably collagen.
 Long been used for its beauty effects, this structural protein is now flying off the shelves as a solution for soothing achy joints, boosting digestive health and even improving your workout performance.
 But is the hype backed by science?

 Collagen makes up 30% of the structural proteins in the human body, and we naturally produce it through the food we eat.
 But our production of collagen decreases with age; hence, the search for a supplement to replenish our bodies of this crucial protein.
 The collagen supplements on the market today suggest that they can improve bone health and aid in the repair of muscles post-workout.
 But experts say that there’s no definitive proof that collagen we eat turns into collagen in our tissues, meaning the jury is still out about this trending supplement.

-Four months into 2018, we’re already seeing supplements like collagen, MIPS and calcium dominating our news feed, consumer reports and, most importantly, research studies.
+The first few weeks of 2019, we’re already seeing supplements like collagen, MIPS and calcium dominating our news feed, consumer reports and, most importantly, research studies.
 With any supplement, trending or not, it’s crucial to have a trusted source that helps you separate hype from results.
 Check back with us at thesupplementreviews.org for more supplement reviews and news that you can trust.

 Last, but definitely not least, is protein powder.
 Protein powder used to just be something athletes and bodybuilders used, but now its something literally EVERYONE is using.
 Everyone and their mother has protein powder in their kitchen nowadays…from people who are trying to increase their protein intake to gym-goers looking to build some muscle, to professional bodybuilders, and everyone in between.